Columbo: Stage

 Program cover for Prescription: Murder, presented in March 1962 at Detroit's Fisher Theatre during a national tour.
 Plans for a Broadway run were abandoned due to the illness of Thomas Mitchell.

 The Columbo character first appeared on stage in 1962 in Prescription: Murder with Thomas Mitchell in the role of Columbo.

 In 2010, Prescription: Murder was revived for a tour of the United Kingdom with Dirk Benedict and later John Guerrasio as Columbo.

 Television

 Falk appeared as Columbo in an Alias sketch produced for a 2003 TV special celebrating the 50th anniversary of ABC.

 Falk appeared in character as Columbo in 1977 at The Dean Martin Celebrity Roast of Frank Sinatra.

 Cinema

-While Falk generally appeared as himself in Wim Wenders's 1987 movie Der Himmel über Berlin ("Wings of Desire"), there is also a short cameo appearance in the film where Falk is specifically recognized and greeted as "Columbo" by a couple of bywalkers.
+While Falk generally appeared as himself in Wim Wenders's 1987 movie Wings of Desire, there is also a short cameo appearance in the film where Falk is specifically recognized and greeted as "Columbo" by a group of young men passing by.
+In another scene, a trapeze artist calls him “Lieutenant” and briefly asks for his help in finding someone.
+In another scene outside the movie set where the fictional used version of Peter Falk converses with the film's main character, a group of children can be heard chanting, “Co-lum-bo!
+Co-lum-bo!” over and over.